-Ensuring targeted disaster funding – Independent Review into Disaster Funding
+Ensuring targeted disaster funding – Independent Review of Commonwealth Disaster Funding

 Many Australians have experienced multiple natural disasters in recent years and it is critical that governments take steps to ensure we are prepared for more frequent and intense natural hazards over the coming decades.

 The Australian Government has commissioned an Independent Review of Disaster Funding to take stock of Australia’s disaster funding environment following the significant government financial support provided to impacted communities over the last three years in response to significant events.

 The review will consider how Commonwealth arrangements for disaster funding can be optimised to support a system that is fit-for-purpose to support wellbeing, national productivity, prosperity and economic security and maintains state, territory and local government roles and responsibilities in the context of the projected increase in natural disasters over the coming decades.

 Former Australian Federal Police Commissioner Mr Andrew Colvin AO APM will lead the Independent Review commissioned by the Australian Government.

 Under Mr Colvin’s leadership, the Review will consider how government investment in disaster risk reduction, preparedness, response, recovery and resilience can better support a national system and the scale of transformation needed to build resilience to the extreme disaster events Australia is projected to experience over the coming decades.

 Mr Colvin has considerable experience with disaster response and recovery, having led the National Bushfire Recovery Agency (NBRA) from January 2020 to May 2021.
 Prior to this he was the Commissioner of the Australian Federal Police and a serving officer for 30 years.

 He will be supported by a taskforce situated within the National Emergency Management Agency.